sschmitt2/euchreLeague/ProjectPlan.md

 - [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

 ### Week 9
+- [ ] Create the template for all jsps using bootstrap or materialize
+- [ ] Add a jsp to display user and role
+- [ ] Add jsp to add a user
 - [ ] Weekly journal entry
 - [ ] Integration with weather service and/or snow depth data
 - [ ] Review and incorporate feedback from Checkpoint 3.